GeoscienceAustralia/BAL/docs/userguide/examples.rst

      :alt: Example input parameters within BAL calculation window.
      :figclass: align-center

-     Figure 6.3 Example input parameters within BAL calculation window.
+     Example input parameters within BAL calculation window.

 Process
 -------

-After clicking the **OK** button in the above window, the calculation starts running with a progress reporting in a pop-up window.
+After clicking the **OK** button in the above window, the calculation starts running with the progress displayed in a pop-up window.
 When it finishes successfully, the pop-up window looks like :numref:`example_process`.